spotfiresoftware/tibco-streaming-samples/modelops/mlaas/google-language/README.md

 1. Approve and deploy the google_language_pipeline in your ModelOps environment to deploy a REST service.
 1. Run example Python script on your machine to test the deployed REST pipeline.

-## Clone this Project and Import into TIBCO ModelOps
+## Clone this Project and Import into Spotfire ModelOps

 You will want to clone this GitHub project locally.
 Once you have the files locally, you can either:
 * Build a project zip file using maven with the pom.xml and google-language.xml files provided.